Joani of Albania: Biography

 He continues to represent the Autocephalous Orthodox Church of Albania in interfaith dialogue between the Orthodox and Roman Catholic Churches, as well as between the Orthodox and Oriental Orthodox Churches.

 He has been invited as a lecturer at numerous national and international conferences, contributing significantly to theology, history, and philosophy.
 He is frequently invited to speak at universities, theological schools, seminars, and international gatherings, both Christian and interfaith.
 He has been honored with various medals and distinctions by Orthodox Churches worldwide.

 His contributions extend beyond the academic and religious fields into social and humanitarian efforts in Korçë.
 He frequently participates in lectures and discussions at the University of Korça and other significant educational institutions in the region.
 Under his initiative, a soup kitchen was established to assist those in need, which has been in operation for 27 years.
 His contributions go beyond culture, science, and humanitarian work; he has also played a vital role in promoting religious coexistence, interfaith dialogue, and national unity.

 He was honored on July 11, 1992, as an Honorary Citizen of Berat County, with the motivation:

 "For outstanding contributions in cultivating religious tolerance and understanding; as a scholar, publisher, and translator of theological works in Albanian; and for his role in the civic emancipation and brotherhood of Korça County and beyond."

 On August 18, 2008, the Municipal Council of Korça awarded him the title "Honorary Citizen", with the motivation:

 "For outstanding merits in reviving faith and for his numerous humanitarian and social works."

 On July 23, 2018, Fan S. Noli University of Korçë awarded him the title Doctor Honoris Causa, with the motivation:

 "A distinguished personality in the spiritual and religious world, a great humanist, translator, and founder of the periodical magazine Tempulli, making significant contributions in the fields of culture, archaeology, philosophy, theology, history, Albanology, and more; a close collaborator and friend of Fan S. Noli University, on the occasion of the 20th anniversary of his enthronement as Metropolitan of Korça."

 On May 29, 2019, Tirana Municipality awarded him a Certificate of Appreciation, stating:

 "A figure of national and international stature, an exemplary promoter of peace, harmony, and religious coexistence.
 Deep respect and endless gratitude for his distinguished contributions to the service of the community and those in need."

-On 25 January 2025, after the death of Archbishop Anastasios the Holy Synod of the Orthodox Autocephalous Church of Albania, during its extraordinary session, elected metropolitan John of Korça as the Locum Tenens of the Archdiocesan Throne.
-Metropolitan John was subsequently elected new archbishop of Albania on 16 March 2025 and was enthroned on 29 March 2025.
+On 25 January 2025, after the death of Archbishop Anastasios the Holy Synod of the Orthodox Autocephalous Church of Albania, during its extraordinary session, elected metropolitan Joani of Korça as the Locum Tenens of the Archdiocesan Throne.
+Metropolitan Joani was subsequently elected new archbishop of Albania on 16 March 2025 and was enthroned on 29 March 2025.